Juboskar/helsinki-city-bikes/README.md

 ## Starting app

 Following commands are supposed to run in a city-bikes-backend folder.
+If you're using windows, use wsl or git bash to run commands, scripts are containing linux operations.

 - Run ``` npm run tsc ``` to compile typescript into a javascript build